 Social Legitimacy Theme Session

 The National Future Transport Summit will deliver collectively agreed recommendations as a blueprint for the future.
-In forming these recommendations, we need to hear from all interested beneficiaries and potentially impacted businesses, groups and individuals.
+To inform these recommendations, we have conducted an extensive public consultation, inviting submissions from interested organisations in Australia and around the world.

 To share your views, click the ‘Make a Submission’ button.